ianagpawa/catalog-history/README.md

 # Catalog History Archive

 ##### This repo is for my catalog history archive script.
 This script retrieves and stores JSON info from my music catalog and acts as a simple archive system.
+The JSON objects are decoded and stored in text files located in archive under timestamped folders.

 ## Quick Start